-The long-term decline in the rate of capture of this species has continued during 2005/06 when only 1 was caught.
+The long-term decline in the rate of capture of this species has continued during 2006/07, when only 1 was caught.
 The reasons for this are obscure but are possibly related to a number of factors including excessive fishing for elvers, freshwater habitat destruction, and introduction of the parasite Anguillicola crassus from Asia.
 There are no indications that power station intakes are responsible, as a similar decline has been observed in rivers throughout Western Europe.
 Indeed similar declines have also been observed in North American east coast rivers such as the Hudson.
 It is notable that elver landings recorded in South Wales are highly correlated with power station patterns of capture.
-As we have warned in the past, if the decline of this species continues, conservation measures will be needed.
-The present data indicates that we may be witnessing the loss of eel from Bristol Channel rivers.
-The indifference shown to this disaster is saddening.
+As we have warned in the past, this species must be given greater protection or it will be lost to our rivers.
+Our data show that we may be witnessing the loss of eel from Bristol Channel rivers.